-Assignments 4 0%
+Assignments (Homework online using MyMathLab) 40%

 Tests 40%

 Final Exam 20%

-Assignments will include Online Homework problems on MyMathLab and any Projects or Group assignments that are given.
-These will count for 40% of the final grade.
+Assignments will include Online Homework problems on MyMathLab, any Quizzes given, and any Projects or Group assignments that are given.
+These will counts for 40% of the final grade.

 Success in this class depends on keeping up with the assignments.
 Learning is directly correlated to the amount of practice completed on the topics we cover.
 Homework problems will be assigned and worked online using MyMathLab.
 The deadline for each set of homework will be the scheduled time of the test over the sections covered by the homework.
 After the due date the problems can still be completed but there will be a 10% penalty for late work.
+If any student has failed to fully register for MyMathLab by the Census Date that student will be dropped from the course.

-Contemporary Math - Quantitative Reasoning
+Contemporary Math: Quatitative Reasoning

-M1332.15
+M1332

-If you have a conflict with one test for one of the reasons given in MCC's General Catalog, and you have provided a documented excuse for doing so, the Final exam will also count as your make-up test for that chapter.
+Generally, there will be a test after each chapter.
+If you must miss one test for one of the reasons given in MCC's General Catalog, and you have provided a documented excuse for doing so, the Final exam will also count as your make-up test for that chapter.
 If it is necessary for you to miss more than one test, you should discuss the situation with me.
 Unexcused absences from tests will not be made up.
 I reserve the right to make changes in extreme circumstances.
 The Test average will count as 40% of the final grade.

-The Final will be cumulative.
-It is scheduled on December 7, 2022 at 1:00 pm.
+The final exam will be cumulative.
+It is scheduled to be completed on May 4 from 1-3 pm.
 Please plan accordingly.
-Your grade on the final may also count in place of the lowest test grade, if that is to your advantage.
+Your grade on the final may also count in place of your one lowest test grade, if that is to your advantage.
 The Final exam will count as 20% of the final grade.

-The letter grade received will be based on the customary 90-80-70-60 scale.
+The letter grade received in this course will be based on the customary 90-80-70-60 scale.

 This course will use a variety of internal and external assessments.
 A faculty developed comprehensive final exam may assess the core objectives of critical thinking and empirical/quantitative analysis.
 These core objectives may also be assessed using parts of a standardized test (CAAP).
 A faculty designed rubric will be used to assess communication skills as well.
-Review of such items such as GPA, retention levels, and success in following course may be used to evaluate the effectiveness of student learning.
+Review of such items such as GPA, retention levels, and success in following the course may be used to evaluate the effectiveness of student learning.